booth-rp-workshop-fall23/git/README.md

-# DIL Git and GitHub training
+# Git and GitHub training

-## Just messing around

 ## Intro to Git